Indianapolis (Parks and Recreation): Plot

-Leslie (Amy Poehler) and Ron (Nick Offerman) head up to Indianapolis to receive a commendation at the Indiana Statehouse for reestablishing the Pawnee Harvest Festival, although Ron is only interested in eating at Charles Mulligan's Steak House, his favorite restaurant.
-Ann (Rashida Jones) tells Leslie her last talk with Chris (Rob Lowe) reassured her their relationship was fine, but he has been acting distant since then.
+Leslie and Ron head up to Indianapolis to receive a commendation at the Indiana Statehouse for reestablishing the Pawnee Harvest Festival, although Ron is only interested in eating at Charles Mulligan's Steak House, his favorite restaurant.
+Ann tells Leslie her last talk with Chris reassured her their relationship was fine, but he has been acting distant since then.
 She asks Leslie to look for signs of whether Chris is cheating on her, since he has since returned to Indianapolis.

-Tom (Aziz Ansari) is attending a launch party for cologne maker Dennis Feinstein (Jason Mantzoukas) at the Snakehole Lounge, where Tom hopes to pitch his own cologne "Tommy Fresh" to him.
-Ben (Adam Scott) initially turns down the invitation because he does not want to get too attached to anybody, since his job will require him move soon.
+Tom is attending a launch party for cologne maker Dennis Feinstein at the Snakehole Lounge, where Tom hopes to pitch his own cologne "Tommy Fresh" to him.
+Ben initially turns down the invitation because he does not want to get too attached to anybody, since his job will require him move soon.
 However, Ben relents when Tom invites him again at Leslie's urging (Ben also notes that "Dennis Feinstein" is an oddly ordinary name for a cologne designer, but Tom explains that Dennis' real name, "Dante Fiero", is considered less exotic here).
-Meanwhile, April (Aubrey Plaza) and Andy (Chris Pratt) are now dating, but Andy is worried he is too broke to take her out.
+Meanwhile, April and Andy are now dating, but Andy is worried he is too broke to take her out.